knubie/learning-hoon/post-1.md

 ---
 date: ~2016.6.23
+author: Matthew Steedman
-title: Learning Hoon - Part 1: gates
+title: Learning Hoon - Part 1: Gates
 type: post
-navhome: /blog
+navhome: /learning-hoon
+navdpad: false
+navmode: navbar
+sort: 2
+next: true
 ---

-I'm a programmer but I wouldn't say I'm a very good one.
-I don't have a computer science or math degree.
-I don't know much C or or low level systems programming.
-I just like to fiddle around with code and make things.
-So, join me as I fumble my way around learning Urbit's programming language: Hoon.
+This seems like as good a place to start as any.

 ## Let's call a `gate`

 According to the docs, a gate is like a function.
 The reason these aren't just called "functions" is to differentiate them from other mathematical-style functions in the Urbit world.
 For instance, a Nock formula is also a function (whatever that means!).
 So, here is one way to call a gate:

 ```
-(add 2 2)
+dojo> (add 2 2)
 ```

 Looks a lot like lisp.
 Here's another way to do the same thing:

 ```
-%+  add  2  2
+dojo> %+  add  2  2
 ```

 Notice the double-spaces between nodes, those are called `gaps`.
 When we use `gaps` to delimit the elements in our expression (also known as a `twig` in hoon), we can omit the parentheses.
 So what's the `%+` symbol mean?
 It's called a `rune`, there are a lot of them in Hoon and they all do different things.